urbit/urbit.org-reloaded/content/ecosystem/spotlight/2023-february.md

 [featured-3]

 title = "Tlon"
-description = "You’ll be ready to use Urbit in five minutes—as long as it takes to unpack a new computer." image="https://storage.googleapis.com/media.urbit.org/site/ecosystem/organizations/tlon-hosting.jpg"
+description = "Tlon is now offering a hosting service to get you up and running on Urbit in minutes." image="https://storage.googleapis.com/media.urbit.org/site/ecosystem/organizations/tlon-hosting.jpg"

 content = """